Glosario

 Fungal rewilding processes seek to restore and recreate ecosystem conditions which support fungal biodiversity.
 In other words, conditions which support the symbiotic relationships mycorrhizal fungi form with plants.

 Up to 30% of Earth's soils are classified as moderately to highly degraded.
 Rewilding offers solutions for restoring degraded ecosystems.
-Fungal rewilding can help recover belowground biodiversity, and damage to underground biodiversity from various impacts: agricultural chemicals, cattle ranching, over-grazing, deforestation, mining etc.
+Fungal rewilding can help recover belowground biodiversity, and damage to underground biodiversity from various impacts: agricultural chemicals, cattle ranching, overgrazing, deforestation, mining etc.